byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 **Use Airlocks for an anaerobic environment.** Keeping the ferment clean and free of insects.
 This is important for a nice functional product and for safety, **containers may burst if the gasses are not released.** Plastic containers are best suited for this reason.
 Repurposed plastic milk containers are perfect.

 It’s a great idea to have a catch-all bin for everything else like veggie scraps that is just purely 'compost' for the garden and drains.
-Or add these to the Bokashi pro-biotic soil building bin[link](soilAlchemy.md).
+Or add these to the [Bokashi](./soilAlchemy.md) pro-biotic soil building bin.

 - Cut the ingredients into small pieces to let them break down faster.
 - Make sure all the organic ingredients are covered by the sugar water.